artefactual/atom-docs/user-manual/add-edit-content/functions.rst

          the ISDF standard

-   From the ISDF, Appendix A: "Representation of the relationships of functions with corporate bodeis and archival resources"
+   From the ISDF, Appendix A: "Representation of the relationships of functions with corporate bodies and archival resources"

 Associated predominantly with :term:`corporate bodies <corporate body>`, functions may be generally understood as the activities of an organization (or